Getting about in Keswick and surrounding areas

-This service runs from Lancaster to Carlisle via Kendal, Windermere railway station, Ambleside, Grasmere and Keswick.
+This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.

-78 - Keswick-Seatoller Keswick - Rosthwaite - Seatoller
+78 - Keswick to Seatoller Keswick - Rosthwaite - Seatoller

 77/77A - The Honister Rambler - Keswick/Whinlatter/Buttermere/Keswick

-A seasonal bus service operates from Easter to October in both clockwise and anti clockwise directions taking in Portinscale, Catbells, Grange, Seatoller, Honister Slate Mine, Buttermere, Lorton and Whinlatter Forest.
-Travel through one of the steepest passes in the region.
+This is a seasonal bus service which operates from Easter to October in both clockwise and anti clockwise directions taking in Portinscale, Catbells, Grange, Seatoller, Honister Slate Mine, Buttermere, Lorton and Whinlatter Forest.
+Travel through one of the steepest passes in the region, the Honister Pass.

 73/73A - Carlisle/Caldbeck/Keswick